foc-me/local-indexed/readme.md

     * param `callback: (event: LDBUpgradeEvent) => void | Promise\<void>`: upgrade callback
     * type `LDBUpgradeEvent: { oldVersion: number, newVersion?: number }`: upgrade version info

-    upgrade databse
+    Upgrade databse.

-    `LDBIndexed.upgrade` can obtain the current database version and upgrade it to the next version so the `version` parameter can be ignored
+    The `version` parameter can be ignore as `LDBIndexed.upgrade` can obtain the current database version and upgrade it to the next.

     ```javascript
     import localIndexed from "@focme/local-indexed"